High Fives Gang: History

 In 1897, law enforcement learned that the gang had returned to Arizona.
 A posse was sent to Black Jack Canyon to ambush them.
 On April 27, 1897, the posse surprised the gang outside of Clifton, Arizona.
 During the gun battle, William Christian was shot and killed while the rest of the gang escaped.
 On returning to Clifton, the posse paraded Williams' body around town on a lumber wagon.

 Aftermath

 The gang split up after Christian's death.
-Bob Christian went to Mexico and was never hear from again.
+Bob Christian went to Mexico and was never heard from again.
 Musgrave was later captured and tried for his murder of Texas Ranger George Parker.
 After his acquittal, Musgrave moved to Paraguay, where he became known as the "Gringo cattle rustler".
 He died there at age 70.